manju838/fullstack-learning/github_instructions.md

 2) To write commands enclose the commands with (```) and if the command is a bash command follow up opening triple quotes with a "bash" keyword and if it is a python command follow up with a "python" keyword.
 Look at the readme.md file's text in 3d_portfolio_project directory for example.

 3) The format to add an image is as follows ```![img_name_not_displayed_in .md](assets/images/nginx_placement.png)```.
 Refer to md in NGINX-for-Beginners sub repo.

+4) To view a markdown file in vscode, use Ctrl + K and then press "v" key.
+This opens up the markdown view as a new panel on the right.